IncideDigital/rvt2-docs/docs/rvt2/indexer.md

 :::warning
-This chapter was created automatically using `rvt2 -j help indexer --params show_vars="" template_file="templates/help_section_complete.mako" outfile="docs/rvt2/indexer.md"`.
+This chapter was created automatically using `autodoc.sh`.
 Do not modify manually this file.
 :::